Office of Learner Affairs

 Dr. Shaheen Darani

-Associate Director, PG Learner Affairs
+Acting Director, PG Learner Affairs

 I am a clinician-teacher in the Department of Psychiatry and a psychiatrist at the Centre for Addiction and Mental Health.
 I have had the privilege of working with learners as a teacher and in a number of education roles, including Site Postgraduate Director at CAMH, Chair of the Safety Subcommittee, and recently as the Director of Faculty Development in our Department.
 In these roles, I have been committed to helping our learners flourish during training and supporting them in achieving their full potential.
 If you are struggling with your wellness, performance, or feel you may need accommodations, I am here for you to listen, to advocate on your behalf, and to share information and resources.
 My goal is to provide a psychologically safe space where you feel comfortable to share and to work together to support your success while training.

-PGME Accessibility Advisor, Postgraduate Learner Affairs
+PGME Accessibility Advisor, PG Learner Affairs